Admissions & Applying

 Applicants are welcome from all walks of life: we have students who come to us from independent and maintained schools, as well as from abroad.

 11+ candidates may be registered from the start of the summer term when they are in Year 5 through to 31 October when they are in Year 6.
 You may also apply separately for Art, Music or Sports Scholarships, as well as for means-tested James Allen’s Bursaries (for families who would have difficulty paying the fees).
 Candidates are automatically eligible for our Academic Scholarships, which are dependent on test results and a post-examination scholarship assessment.
 The non-refundable registration fee is £100 for UK applications and £200 for all overseas applications.
 Please check the deadlines for individual scholarships and bursary applications.

 Once a registration form has been received, candidates are invited to one of our pre-selection assessment mornings in the autumn term.
 The aim is to seek a clearer view of the potential of our candidates, both on a one-on- one basis and in a group setting, whilst providing the girls with a fun taster day at JAGS and an opportunity to meet fellow applicants.
 Girls will be divided into small groups to solve puzzles.
 There will also be a taster lesson and an online test to measure verbal, non- verbal and numerical skills (age-standardised).
 Mid-morning, there will be a chance to rest and chat with other candidates.
 More information will be provided on confirmation of your daughter’s registration.
-It is important that you confirm your daughter’s place at a pre-selection morning by the given date; failure to do so may result in the invitation being offered to another candidate.
+We aim to let you know within two weeks of your daughter’s pre-selection morning as to whether or not she has done well enough to be invited to our entrance examination in January.